Superradiance-assisted two-color Doppler cooling of molecules: Implementation

 Just as $H^{(\pm x)}$ is the Hamiltonian for interaction in the $\pm$ x-direction, $\rho^{(\pm x)}$ represents the density matrix for interaction in the $\pm$ x-direction.

 For a transition $|i\rangle\leftrightarrow|3\rangle$, the average deceleration experienced by the molecule due to stimulated absorption and stimulated emission in the $\pm$ x-direction is

 Finally, we discuss spontaneous decay.
 For each transition $|3\rangle\to|2\rangle$ and $|3\rangle\to|1\rangle$ there is spontaneous emission.
-Each time a photon is absorbed by the molecule via one of these transitions, either in the x-, y-, or z-directions, it must be emitted, and the emitted photon will have momentum with magnitude equal to that of the absorbed photon.
-The deceleration experienced by the molecule from spontaneous emission in all six directions is
+Each time a photon is absorbed by the molecule via one of these transitions, in the x-, y-, or z-directions, it is emitted, but in a random direction, averaging to zero.
+Thus, the deceleration experienced by the molecule from spontaneous emission in all six directions is

-The above system was simulated numerically.
-For each axis, two Hamiltonians and two density matrices are created, and two equations of motion are written.
-All six equations of motion are then solved numerically for range $[t_i,t_{i+1}]$ in a recursive loop for $t_{i+1}=t_i+\Delta t$.
-The loop solves all six equations simultaneously and iterates over $[0,\Delta t,2\Delta t,...,N\Delta t]$, where $N\Delta t$ is the total duration of the simulation.
-Our simulations had a total running time of $40\tau$.
-A slowing force $f_i$ is computed for $t_i$.
-The contribution of spontaneous emission to this force is assigned pseudorandomly to each of six directions in space.
-A new velocity is computed $v_{i+1}=v_i-t_i(f_i/m)$.
+Numerical simulations of these dynamics lead to \Cref{fig:cooling1,fig:cooling2,fig:cooling3,fig:cooling4,fig:cooling5,fig:cooling6,fig:chart}.
+For each spatial direction, two Hamiltonians and two density matrices are created, and two equations of motion are written.
+Then the following actions are performed, in order, for step $i$: \begin{enumerate} \item All six independent equations of motion are solved numerically in the range $[t_i,t_i+\Delta t]$ for timestep $\Delta t$. \item The contribution to cooling due to stimulated absorption and emission via each laser is calculated for timestep $\Delta t$.
+The contribution is computed in each spatial direction independently. \item The contribution to cooling from random kicks via spontaneous emission is calculated for $\Delta t$.
+The average number of spontaneous emissions $\gamma_{3j} \Delta t$ ($j=1,2$) in the range $[t_i,t_i+\Delta t]$ from each spatial direction is calculated independently, then the momentum kick from each emission is applied to the molecule in a random direction. \end{enumerate} Each simulation is run for a total time of $400\tau$.

-The two transitions in the three-level system were approximated to have the same wavelength, $\lambda = 2\pi/= 100$ nm.
-Each molecule was assumed to have a mass $m= 10^{-27}$ kg.
+The two transitions in the three-level system are approximated to have the same wavelength, $\lambda = 2\pi/k=$ 500 nm, i.e. the order of magnitude of Rb MOTs at room temperature.
+Each molecule is approximated to have a mass $m\approx 10^{-27}$ kg.
 The molecule's initial velocity is given in terms of the recoil velocity, $v_r=\hbar k/m$.
-The initial velocity was $v=15v_r\approx 100$ m/s.
-All other parameters are given in terms of $\gamma=1/\tau$.
+The initial velocity was $v_0=$ 75$v_r\approx $ 500 m/s.
+All other parameters are given in terms of $\gamma=1/\tau$, i.e. the order of a typical optical decay.
 For all simulations, $\tau = 100$ ns.
 The various decays in this scheme are as follows: